ipoerner/largo/README.md

   Put links to your configuration files here (i.e. `~/.gitconfig`).
 These will be copied to the home directory within the Docker container.

+* ssh

+  Put additional SSH keys here which are not installed on the host system.
+These will also be copied to the home directory within the Docker container.

 * env

   Contains scripts required for running the development environments.